 - It doesn’t lather and can leave a residue behind if not washed off properly

-Best For Oily Skin:
+Best for Acne Scars With Oily Skin:

 Neutrogena – Oil-Free Acne Fighting Facial Cleanser with Salicylic Acid